p-costa/SNaC/README.md

  * `-D_TIMING`           : wall-clock time per time step is computed
  * `-D_IMPDIFF`          : diffusion term of the N-S equations is integrated in time with an implicit discretization (thereby improving the stability of the numerical algorithm for viscous-dominated flows)
+ * `-D_BOUSSINESQ_BUOYANCY`: enables the Boussinesq source term from the first scalar field
  * `-D_SINGLE_PRECISION` : calculation will be carried out in single precision (the default precision is double)
  * `-D_FFT_?`, with `?` being `X`, `Y` or `Z`: will use FFTs to solve the Poisson equation in the direction in question.